JorjaFox/website/_posts-old-blog/2010-12-16-tumblr-yeah-that-too.md

 That's really it!
 The goal is for entertainment, not to be taken seriously in any way, shape or form.

 If you happen to be a Tumblr expert and have suggestions, let me have 'em!
-I set up IntenseDebate for comments (because a friend of mine works there and suggested it - I'm easy!) and I'm slowly getting that I have to 'friend' people to let them comment so I'm friending everyone), but I <em>think</em> I got it working so anyone can submit content...
+I set up IntenseDebate for comments (because a friend of mine works there and suggested it - I'm easy!) and I'm slowly getting that I have to 'friend' people to let them comment so I'm friending everyone), but I _think_ I got it working so anyone can submit content...
 If you have a Tumblr of course.

 Enjoy!